 Q. I bought a dog from a local pet shop and just a few days later he became very sick, and the shop refuses to take him back .
 Do I have any rights?

 A. You certainly do.
 The Division urges pet buyers to make sure you are aware of your consumer rights according to Florida's Pet Lemon Law (F.S.
 828) before you buy a dog or cat.
 The main provisions of this law provide protection for consumers who have purchased a sick dog or cat from a pet dealer.
-The law also requires anyone who offers for sale a dog or cat to have a current official certificate of veterinary inspection.
+The law also requires that dogs and cats being offered for sale have a current official certificate of veterinary inspection.
 Palm Beach County Animal Care and Control is charged with enforcement of this statute.
 You may also contact them at 233-1200.Top

 Q. Don't I have three days to cancel a car purchase?

-Q. The used car I bought yesterday broke down today.
+Q. The used car I brought yesterday broke down today.
 How can I make the dealer give me my money back?

 A. If the dealer refuses to take the car back and give you a refund, the dealer can only be forced into a refund by legal action.
-Most used cars in Florida are sold "As-Is", meaning, unless you buy a service contract with the car, you are stuck for any and all repairs, unless you, the buyer, can prove in court that the dealer knew about the problems in the car and intentionally hid these defects from you to get you to buy the car.
-There are some dealerships which may have a return policy.
-However, this would be written in the contract terms.
+Most used cars in Florida are sold "AS-IS", meaning, unless you buy a service contract with the car, you are stuck for any and all repairs, unless you, the buyer, can prove in court that the dealer knew about the problems with the car and intentionally hid these defects from you to get you to buy the car.
+Some dealerships may have a return policy.
+If so, this would be written in the contract terms.
 A verbal approval to return the vehicle is not sufficient.

 Q. What makes a car a lemon?

-A. The Florida Lemon law established arbitration boards to hear and settle complaints between car manufacturers and vehicle owners.
-The Lemon Law applies to new vehicles purchased or leased in Florida for personal use.
-It covers defects that the manufacturer or servicing agent has not been able to repair that substantially impairs the use, value or safety of the vehicle.
+A. The Florida Lemon Law established arbitration boards to hear and settle complaints between car manufacturers and vehicle owners.
+The Lemon Law applies only to new vehicles purchased or leased in Florida for personal use.
+It covers defects that the manufacturer or servicing agent has not been able to repair that substantially impair the use, value or safety of the vehicle.
 Coverage under the law ends 24 months after the date of the original delivery of the vehicle.
-If an authorized service agent is unable to repair the same defect and the consumer has been without the use of the vehicle for 30 cumulative calendar days, proceedings may be initiated by contacting the Lemon Law Hotline: 1-800-321-5366Top
+If an authorized service agent is unable to repair the same defect and the consumer has been without the use of the vehicle for 30 cumulative calendar days, proceedings may be initiated by contacting the Lemon Law Hotline: 1-800-321-5366.Top

 Q. What are my rights when I take my car to be repaired?